-The library should look for more ways in which fund can come in either in cash or in kind.
-Usually, the parent body funds the library to kick start it but they may not be able to sustain it after wards so it is pertinent to have various sources for funding so as to ensure sustainability of the library and salary of the staff as well.
-Funding is the act of providing financial resources for equipping and developing the library.
-Funding can be in various forms such as grant, sale of publications, library fines and fees, subscription from members, charitable organizations, donations, fund raising by the library and reprographic services.
+The library should look for more ways in which funds can come in either in cash or in kind.
+Usually, the parent body funds the library to kick start it but they may not be able to sustain it afterwards so it is pertinent to have various sources for funding so as to ensure the sustainability of the library and salary of the staff as well.